-- It shall be possible to support multiple service authorizations after a successful WLAN authentication/authorisation (i.e. EAP success). - The Service authorisation procedure should, as far as possible, be independent from WLAN Access authentication and authorisation. - The routing policy applied at WLAN Access Authentication and Authorisation may include policy determining whether the user has IP connectivity the WAGs or PDGs used for Access to External IP networks. - It shall be possible to permit access to different services simultaneously. - Service authorization information shall be protected - The Access Point Name (APN) concept defined in 3GPP TS 23.003 shall be used for WLAN interworking authorization (namely W-APN).
-In a service authorization procedure: - W-APN selection and authorization is an end-to-end procedure between the WLAN UE and the HPLMN (the service authorization decision is made by the 3GPP AAA Server).
+- It shall be possible to support multiple service authorizations after a successful WLAN authentication/authorisation (i.e. EAP success). - The Service authorisation procedure should, as far as possible, be independent from WLAN Access authentication and authorisation. - The routing policy applied at WLAN Access Authentication and Authorisation may include policy determining whether the user has IP connectivity to the PDGs used for access to external IP networks. - It shall be possible to permit access to different services simultaneously. - Service authorization information shall be protected - The Access Point Name (APN) concept defined in 3GPP TS 23.003 shall be used for WLAN interworking authorization (namely W-APN).
+In a service authorization procedure: - W-APN selection and authorization is an end-to-end procedure between the WLAN UE and the HPLMN (the service authorization decision is made by the 3GPP AAA Server based on subscription information retrieved from the HSS/HLR).